4. 3D Graphics

 - Viewpoint of the camera, eyes

-dsSetViewpoint (point of view, the eye);
+- dsSetViewpoint (point of view, the gaze direction);

 - fn.step = &simLoop;

-- fn.stop = &stop;
+- fn.stop = &stop; // NULL (when you do not need)

 - Texture path